kostr2010/calc-math/calc-math-6-sem/README.md

 `cmake ../ && make -j`

-after that each lab will be compiled into executable in corresponding directory in `build`
+after that each lab will be compiled into executable in corresponding directory in `build` folder